-I think that having a sense of urgency is a key ingredient in maximizing your accomplishments.
-This strong desire is the fuel to get your motivational engine revved up, so that you can take the steps needed to do what you want.
+I find that having a sense of urgency is a key ingredient in maximizing my accomplishments.
+This strong desire is the fuel to get my motivational engine revved up, so that I can take the steps needed to do what I want to do.

 Do you have a sense of urgency?
 Do you have a strong purpose?
-If not, now is the time to get one!
-When you look back at your successes in life, you’ll probably discover that you had a strong sense of urgency to accomplish something that was truly important to you.
+When you look back at your successes in life, you’ll probably discover that you had a strong sense of urgency to accomplish something large or small that was truly important to you.
 Without it, you can stagnate and fail to get the best out of yourself.